lindsaylbriggs/PELBCCM/README.md

 training the CCM on satellite imagery, a product such as Long Wave Infrared, clouds would be able to be depicted after nightfall to allow our model to function during dark hours.

+### Note:
+Due to unforseen circumstances toward the end of the semester, work on the model had to be halted for extended periods of time.
+This model is by all means a work in progress and will be updated as time goes on.

 ## 2. Literature

 “A Machine-Learning-Based Study on All-Day Cloud Classification Using Himawari-8 Infrared Data”